Generalized Holographic and Ricci Dark Energy: Cosmological Diagnostics and Scalar Field Realizations: Generalized Holographic and Ricci Dark Energy Models

-where $\rho_{m0}$ represents the present day value of $\rho_m$.\\ Using the expression of $\Omega_{D_{GH}}$ obtained in Eq. (\ref{eq:OmegaGH1}) along with the expression of $\rho_m$ given in Eq. (\ref{rhoMM}), the Friedmann equation obtained in Eq. (\ref{genfri}) can be rewritten as a differential equation of $H_{GH}^2(z)$ in the following way:
+where we used the fact that $\rho_{m0}=\Omega_{m0}$ since we are using normalized quantities.\\ Using the expression of $\Omega_{D_{GH}}$ obtained in Eq. (\ref{eq:OmegaGH1}) along with the expression of $\rho_m$ given in Eq. (\ref{rhoMM}), the Friedmann equation obtained in Eq. (\ref{genfri}) can be rewritten as a differential equation of $H_{GH}^2(z)$ in the following way:

 which has the following solution:

 where we defined the parameter $\alpha$ as follows:

 and we put $h^2_{GH}(z) = \frac{H^2_{GH}(z)}{H_0^2}$.\\ Moreover, we have that $\Omega_{m0} = \frac{\rho_{m0}}{3M_{pl}^2H_0^2}$ is the present day value of $\Omega_m$.\\ We can also write $h_{GH}^2(z)$ as: